ibm-cloud-docs/codeengine/configmap-secret.md

 If you are working with an app or a job and the referenced configmap is not yet defined, you can use the `--force` option to avoid verification of the existence of the referenced configmap.
 The `--force` option can be used with the [**`app create`**](/docs/codeengine?topic=codeengine-cli#cli-application-create), [**`app update`**](/docs/codeengine?topic=codeengine-cli#cli-application-update), [**`job create`**](/docs/codeengine?topic=codeengine-cli#cli-job-create), [**`job update`**](/docs/codeengine?topic=codeengine-cli#cli-job-update), [**`jobrun submit`**](/docs/codeengine?topic=codeengine-cli#cli-jobrun-submit), or  [**`jobrun resubmit`**](/docs/codeengine?topic=codeengine-cli#cli-jobrun-resubmit) commands.

-When you use the `--force` option with these commands, the action to create, update, or run the app or job completes; however the app or job will not run successfully until the referenced configmap exists.
+When you use the `--force` option with these commands, the action to create, update, or run the app or job completes; however, the app or job will not run successfully until the referenced configmap exists.
 If you add the `--no-wait` option in addition to the `--force` option to the command, the system completes the action and does not wait for the app or job to successfully run.

 The following example describes how to reference a configmap that is not yet defined with an app by using the CLI.